lfn3/pysnaptest/README.md

 ## Acknowledgments

-This library is inspired by and built upon the excellent [Insta](https://insta.rs/) library, originally created by [Armin Ronacher](https://lucumr.pocoo.org/).
-A big thank you to Armin and the Insta team for creating such a fantastic tool!
+This library is inspired by and built upon the excellent [Insta](https://insta.rs/) library.
+A big thank you to the Insta team for creating such a fantastic tool!